OmoBarbie/se_project_spots/README.md

 Created an array and store it in the initialCards variable.
 The array consisted least six objects, each with two fields: name and link.
 Added data from these objects to the cards on the js.index page.
 The name of the field contained a string with a place name, and the link field contained a URL to the picture of this place.
+Marked up and styled for the "Edit profile" modal for both desktop and mobile.
+Titled two fields "Name" and "Description", and buttons to submit and close the form.
+Used document.querySelector() to select the necessary elements.
+Used the addEventListener() method to listen for click events on necessary buttons.